 In case the promoters of private capital investment ("Promoter Group") are listed in the Stock Exchange, the SAPI must adopt the SAB or SAPIB regime -an intermediate modality between the SAPI and the SAB-.
 The SAPIB is the way for medium companies to obtain resources through the Stock Market -the word Stock Market implies that the company has all the rights of a listing and placement in the Stock Market-.
-A SAPIB can become SAB within a period of 10 years.
+A SAPIB can become SAB within 10 years.

-As a result of the most recent reforms to the legislation, the shareholders of a S.A., as well as those of a SAPI, are legally able to stipulate restrictions or diverse options regarding the rights that their shares incorporate, such as the stock flow, the ease of sale or acquisition, and they can even establish special agreements among themselves regarding preference, voting and other similar agreements.
+As a result of the most recent reforms to the legislation, the shareholders of an S.A., as well as those of a SAPI, are legally able to stipulate restrictions or diverse options regarding the rights that their shares incorporate, such as the stock flow, the ease of sale or acquisition, and they can even establish special agreements among themselves regarding preference, voting, and other similar agreements.
 However, unlike the SAPI, in a SA it is not possible to exclude, limit or extend the distributed profits or other special economic rights, such as bonds or participation derived from other operations, corresponding to the shareholders.

 That one of the companies disappears (merged company) and one survives that would absorb all the assets of the rest (merging company).